 Whitewater Rescue Courses

 As I mentioned above, it is so important to get rescue training if you’re going to be paddling in whitewater.
-The training will teach you how to throw a throw bag (yes, there is a technique to it), how to stuff a throw bag and how to catch the throw bag rope when you’re a swimming.
+The training will teach you how to throw a throw bag (yes, there is a technique to it), how to stuff a throw bag or a water rescue bag and how to catch the throw bag rope when you’re swimming.
 It will also teach you how to build a mechanical advantage system (for unpinning boats) and help you develop comfort swimming in rapids.

 If you want to learn more about whitewater rescue and paddling in moving water, here are some articles to read next.